Chaturmukham Mudra: cultivate the ability to center yourself in contentment so you can embrace positive perspectives no matter what

 Contentment is a state of being fully at peace with everything, just as it is.
-It is a stable and steadfast emotion that allows you to accept the light and the dark knowing you can navigate it all.
+It is a stable and steadfast emotion that allows you to accept the light and the dark, knowing you can navigate it all.

-Chaturmukam mudra helps you cultivate this steady emotion so you can live life with a positive outlook even if certain situations feel not so positive.
+Chaturmukham mudra helps you cultivate this steady emotion so you can live life with a positive outlook even if certain situations feel not so positive.
 This allows you to connect to your true being and always find a silver lining.

 It is a wonderful handshape to work with anytime you want to shift into the energy of contentment, but especially during Gemini Season when the cosmos is calling you to appreciate polarities.
-It’s just like in the Disney movie, Inside Out, that teaches children (and grownups) about the value of the full spectrum of emotions.
+It’s just like in the Disney movie, Inside Out, that teaches children (and grown-ups) about the value of the full spectrum of emotions.
 You can’t have the joy without knowing sadness.
 You can’t have calm without a little anger.
 You can’t have ease without first knowing fear.

 Cultivate santosha for yourself with this mudra and these tools to support its intention!